Violence flares as protests over jailing of Spanish rapper extend into fifth night

 ($1 = 0.8253 euro)

-Reporting by Jordi Rubio and Luis Felipe Castilleja in Barcelona; Additional reporting by Graham Keeley and Nacho Doce in Barcelona; Michael Gore, Susana Vera and Elena Rodriguez in Madrid, and Albert Gea Editing by Jan Harvey in Matthew Lewis
+Reporting by Jordi Rubio and Luis Felipe Castilleja in Barcelona; Additional reporting by Graham Keeley, Nacho Doce, Michael Gore, Susana Vera, Elena Rodriguez and Albert Gea; Editing by Jan Harvey, Matthew Lewis and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.